AdaCore/gnatstudio/docs/release_notes/index.rst

 are displayed, for consistency with the rest of GPS.
 Menus are no longer displayed in the dialog, since it is better to associate the shortcuts with the corresponding action instead.
-Multiple key themes are provided and can dynamically be switched (the emacs.py plug-in was removed and replaced with an Emacs key theme instead)
+Multiple key themes are provided and can dynamically be switched (the emacs.py plugin was removed and replaced with an Emacs key theme instead)

 .. figure:: gps_key_shortcuts.png